ElegantEngineeringTech/laravel-translator/README.md

         'services' => [
             'openai' => [
                 'model' => 'gpt-4o',
-                'prompt' => "Translate the following json to the locale '{targetLocale}' while preserving the keys.", ],
+                'prompt' => "Translate the following JSON to the locale '{targetLocale}' while preserving the keys.", ],
         ],
     ],